gabrielflorit/points2polygons/README.md

 111 Point Lane, 1,   1
 ```

-`points2polygons` will assign points to matching polygons, and generate a new GeoJSON file, `output.geojson`:
+`points2polygons` will assign points to matching polygons, and generate a new GeoJSON file:

 ```javascript
 {